Acquarts/Acquarts/README.md

 - 💬 Ask me about art and design
 - 📫 How to reach me: info.aza.future@gmail.com
 - 😄 Pronouns: Adri
-- ⚡ Fun fact: I'm artist..
+- ⚡ Fun fact: I come from artistic and videogames field